GryffinX/Recipe_Sharing_Platform/README.md

 ## API Reference

-Below are the main API endpoints for BitBook's backend.
+Below are the main API endpoints for BiteBook's backend.
 Each endpoint is briefly described for quick reference.

 ### **GET `/recipes/`**